Natércia Freire: Awards and honours

 In 1947 Freire won the Antero de Quental Prize with Rio infindável (Endless river), and won the same prize in 1952.
 In 1955 she was awarded the Ricardo Malheiros Prize for a prose work, Infância de que nasci (Childhood I was born from).
 In 1971 she shared, with David Mourão-Ferreira, the national poetry prize with her collection, Os intrusos (The intruders).

 Death

-She died on December 17, 2004 at her home in Restelo in Lisbon.
+She died at her home in Restelo in Lisbon.
 She was buried at the Ajuda cemetery.
 Researchers of her literary estate discovered that she had connections to an American Rosicrucian organization, and that she was a donor to a foundation promoting the charismatic renewal of the Catholic Church in Portugal.

 Since 2014, her name has been in the toponymy of Portugal through the Rua Natércia Freire, which was inaugurated in January 2016 near the Benfica football stadium, in Lisbon.
 There is another street with the same name in the northwest of Lisbon and a square named after her in her birth town of Benavente.

 On 28 October 2019, the centenary of her birth, she was posthumously awarded the title of Grand Officer of the Order of Prince Henry.